atomix/atomix.github.io/docs/latest/user-manual/primitives/AtomicSortedMap.md

   .build();
 ```

 Atomic maps can also be configured in configuration files.
-To configure an atomic map primitive, use the `atomic-map` primitive type:
+To configure an atomic map primitive, use the `atomic-sorted-map` primitive type:

 `atomix.conf`